Cooking with Mamma C

 • Continue frying all of the shrimp in batches.
 After your second batch, discard the oil in the pan (place it in a disposable container rather than dumping it down your drain to prevent problems) and replenish the pan with fresh oil, enough to cover the bottom of the pan.
 (It's necessary to change the oil after every couple of batches, because once it gets dark, it will burn the shrimp on the outside without cooking it all the way.)

-• Blot the cooked shrimp and serve with the lemon cut in half or wedges so it can be squeezed on top, and cocktail sauce on the side.
-Store leftovers in the refrigerator for up to three days.
+• Blot the cooked shrimp with paper towels to absorb excess oil.
+Serve with the lemon cut in half or wedges so it can be squeezed on top, and cocktail sauce on the side.
+Store leftovers in the refrigerator for up to 3-4 days.

 Notes